ArmaKeoN/GMapsAzureIntegration/README.md

 Regular key rotation is enforced to minimize risks, and updates to the workflow should adhere to security best practices.
 Maintenance involves updating the documentation to reflect any procedural or tool changes.

-This workflow and its documentation should be periodically reviewed to ensure it continues to meet operational needs and compliance standards effectively.

 ### Benefits

 - **Automation**: Fully automates the rotation of API keys, reducing manual errors and enhancing security.